aliaksander-samuseu/docs-3.0.1/source/admin-guide/uma.md

 UMA defines interfaces between authorization servers (AS) and resource servers (RS) that, by default, enable centralized policy decision-making for improved service delivery, auditing, policy administration, and accountability, even in a very loosely coupled "public API" environment.
 Custom profiles enable flexibility to move the decision-making line outward to distributed applications, to account for local preferences in API ecosystems.

-For more on the UMA-API in Gluu, see [UMA-API](../api-guide/uma-api.md).
+Learn more about the Gluu Server's [UMA-API](../api-guide/uma-api.md).

-For more about the specification, visit the [UMA section](https://docs.kantarainitiative.org/uma/rec-uma-core.html) of the Kantara website.
+Learn more about the [UMA specification](https://docs.kantarainitiative.org/uma/rec-uma-core.html) on Kantara's website.

 !!!
 Note
     The Gluu Server functions as an UMA AS and provides an interface for scripting unique policies for access management.
 To secure your application with UMA RS code, we **strongly recommend** using Gluu’s client software, [oxd](http://oxd.gluu.org).